tomshaw/electricgrid/README.md

 - `exportable()`: When included, this includes the column in the data export.
 This means that when users export the data grid to a file (such as CSV or Excel), this column will be included.

-- `visible()`: When included, this makes the column visible in the data grid.
+- `visible()`: This makes the column visible in the data grid.
 This means that the column will be displayed to users.

 ### Column Filters.